ki2345/Healthcare_Project/README.md

 • 📁 File Format – .pbix for Power BI development; exported .png for dashboard snapshots.

+Source

+Sample hospital data extracted from an Excel file provided via an educational YouTube channel.
+The dataset was curated for learning and dashboard development purposes and includes anonymized patient information such as admission/discharge dates, diagnoses, billing amounts, insurance claims, bed occupancy, and doctor feedback metrics.

 Business Problem

 Hospitals often struggle with real-time insights into patient flow, billing disparities, and doctor feedback trends—resulting in inefficiencies in staffing, resource allocation, and financial forecasting.